pemachozom/Secure-E-commerce-Application-Development/README.md

 - Secure login & session handling
 - Using PHPMailer for email integration
 - Implementing 2FA in PHP
-- Working with NoSQL in e-commerce apps
+- Working with mySQL in e-commerce apps

 ---